 After the main street of Jerash, we found the ancient baths and the northern Theater.
 Not as big as the Southern Theater, it was still a great reconstruction of the Roman ruins.
 Make sure you take in the view from the top seats.

 Temple of Artemis

 We continued to climb uphill and reached the highest point and the Temple of Artemis.
 Imposingly, never finished because all funds would go to the later commissioned Temple of Zeus, the Temple of Artemis is still a striking textbook example of an ancient Roman temple.
-Eleven out of twelve column still stand tall against the indigo colored sky and the inside altar area feels cramped and devote.
+Eleven out of twelve columns still stand tall against the indigo-colored sky and the inside altar area feels cramped and devote.
 Pay special attention to the well-preserved Corinthian capitals at the top of the columns.

 We continued on the higher road back to where we came from and found the Southern Theater.
 Much larger than the northern sister, this theater had on sight entertainment by local Bedouin musicians who invited us to enjoy their little performance.